conan-io/conan-io.github.io/_posts/2019-04-01-New-conan-release-1-14.markdown

     revision_mode = "scm"
 ```

-Forcing the ``revision_mode = "hash"`` comes handy if you have several recipes in the same repository.
-In that case you probably don't want
+Take into account that some CVS systems, like Git, has a unique commit for all the repository.
+So, if you have several recipes in the same
-to create a new recipe revision if you only commit changes for one of the recipes, but a new revision only for the recipe that has been
+repo you probably don't want to create a new recipe revision if you only commit changes for one of the recipes, but a new revision only for
-modified.
+the recipe that has been modified.
+In that case, you should use the the default mode ``revision_mode = "hash"``.

 ## Artifactory supports revisions now!